thradams/cake/ownership.md

 }
 ```

-However, listing 25 is correct.
+However, listing 25 is correct, because before the end of scope states of the parameters are restored.

 ##### Listing 25 - swap function